quicwg/base-drafts/draft-ietf-quic-transport.md

 Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
-This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and starting sending data.
+This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and start sending data.
 Receivers MUST be able to process coalesced packets.

 Coalescing packets in order of increasing encryption levels (Initial, 0-RTT,